Contact your doctors online and get a response by the end of the next working day

 Some medications such as old-fashioned antihistamines (eg promethazine) or

 There is a huge body of evidence that this is an effective, long-lasting treatment for insomnia.
-For this reason an online CBT-i program is free to everyone who lives in Scotland.
-You can access it here: https://sleepio.com/sleepio/nhs/391#1/1
+For this reason an online Sleepio is free to everyone who lives in Scotland.

 Other sleep resources: